5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 #### Method 2: Enabling Log Scan Codes in VoodooPS2Keyboard.kext
 - Right-click on `VoodooPS2Controller.kext` and select "Show Package Contents"
+- Next, browse Contents > Plugins
+- Right-click on `VoodooPS2Keyboard.kext` and select "Show Package Contents"
-- Open `VoodooPS2Controller.kext/Contents/PlugIns/VoodooPS2Keyboard.kext/Contents/Info.plist` with a plist Editor
+- Browse to `Contents/Info.plist` and open it with a plist Editor
-- Search for **`LogScanCodes`** and change it to `1`
+- Search for **`LogScanCodes`** and change it to `1` (once you're done with mapping, change it back to `0` again)
 - Save the file
-- Reboot.
+- Reboot
-- Open the Console and search for `ApplePS2Keyboard`.
+- Open the `Console` App and search for `ApplePS2Keyboard`.
 Check the output.
 In this examples, `A/a`and `Z/z` are pressed.
 	```text
 	11:58:51.255023 +0800 kernel ApplePS2Keyboard: sending key 1e=0 down
 	11:58:58.636955 +0800 kernel ApplePS2Keyboard: sending key 2c=6 down